 Eat a healthy diet that is low in fat, salt, and cholesterol.
 Ask your doctor for menus and other diet information.

 Begin an exercise program.
 Ask your doctor how to get started.
 You can benefit from simple activities such as walking or gardening.

-If you are a smoker, make an effort to break the smoking habit.
-Enroll in a stop-smoking program to increase your chances of success.
+If you are a smoker, try to break the smoking habit.
+Join a stop-smoking program to increase your chances of success.

 Signs of infection at the incision site (redness, swelling, or warmth)